Sanglorian/orcus/Orcus Monsters - current.md

 ### Size, Source, Type and Tags

 This is a naturalistic description of how large the monster is, which plane of existence it comes from, what form its body takes and any additional categories it falls into.

+Every monster has a size, source and type.
+Only add tags where appropriate.

 #### Sizes